 The trick to setting up a smooth project is understanding what needs to be done when, and keeping in communication with your trades when delays crop up.
-Here are some key things to remember when planning your schedule.
+Here are some key things to remember when planning your renovation schedule.

-Look at the project as a whole and have a clear order of jobs written down.
+The best place to start with a renovation schedule is to look at the project as a whole and have a clear order of jobs written down.
 Think about whether it makes sense to tackle one room at a time (it could if you’re going to live in the house during the works).

 Or is the scale extensive enough that you need to take a whole house approach?
 This would probably be the case if you’re doing major structural updates and changing the plumbing and electrics throughout.